April 29, 2025

 • Silence speaks volumes.
 The absence of sound sends a powerful message.
 It can add suspense or drama to a scene by drawing your viewers' attention to the screen.
 Used properly — i.e. sparingly — silence can sharpen your storytelling.

-In the interest of your project’s overall quality, don’t slack on sound.
-It’s one of the most overlooked steps in the process and a low quality audio mix — overbearing background music, muted voices, or unwanted noise — can distract your viewers’ attention and make your pretty footage unwatchable.
+In the interest of your project's overall quality, don't slack on sound.
+It's one of the most overlooked steps in the process and low quality audio — overbearing background music, muted voices, or unwanted noise — can distract your viewers' attention and make your pretty footage unwatchable.
+Knowing how to improve audio quality in video is crucial for creating professional content.

-The easiest way to fix bad audio quality from video
+The fastest way to fix bad audio quality in videos

-If you want to clean up your bad audio, the fastest way to do it is with Studio Sound by Descript.
-In one click, Studio Sound will transform your audio and make it sound like it was recorded by a professional.
+If you want to fix bad audio quality in a video, the fastest way to do it is with Studio Sound by Descript.
+In one click, Studio Sound will transform your audio and make it sound like it was recorded by a professional, removing background noise and enhancing speech clarity.

 Here's an example.